ioccc-src/winner/2013/README.md

 ## Standard IOCCC stuff

-Look at the README.md file for the given winning entry for information on how to compile the entry and how to run the winning program.
+View the `index.html` web page for the given winning entry for information on how compile the entry and how to run the winning program.
 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

 The IOCCC has a web site and now has a number of international mirrors.
-The primary site can be found at: <https://www.ioccc.org/>
+The primary site can be found at [www.ioccc.org](https://www.ioccc.org).

 Use `make` to compile entries.
 It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
 See the Makefile for details.